-This analysis is normally carried out by ESTEC that has selected a larger region than the one used as test area within PCS.
+This analysis is normally carried out by ESTEC that has selected a larger region than the one used as test area by the PCS.
 In this case the selected rain forest extends from 2.0 degrees South to 11.0 degrees South in latitude and 56.0 degrees West to 80 degrees West in longitude.
-A large area is selected in order to have a larger amount of measurements.
+This large area was selected in order to increase the number of measurements.

-For cycle 62, the antenna patterns as function of the elevation angle have not been computed by ESTEC.
+For cycle 63 and cycle 64, the antenna patterns in function of the elevation angle have not been computed by ESTEC.